 - Please review the suggestions from the TATP Training Session. - Formal presentations should include: - SET say 'hello' : who you are : introduction, objectives, outline, setting the mood: "what are you going to tell 'em?": point form good - BODY content and themes: cover the points introducing each one: signal important ones: "tell 'em". - CLOSURE review and wrap-up: "tell 'em what you told them": summarize: finish strongly, with a full stop - Decide on the format of your presentation: lecture, tutorial or problem-solving session.
-Please try to elicit a small amount of audience participation. - Finally, this is a unique opportunity for you to experiment with your teaching/presentation style.
+Please try to elicit a small amount of audience participation.
+Keep in mind this is for an undergraduate audience, preferably first year.
+Keep the level low, your content to a minimum, and make your explanations thorough and detailed. - Finally, this is a unique opportunity for you to experiment with your teaching/presentation style.
 I urge you to push your limits a little beyond your normal comfort zone experiment with some styles or techniques.
 This is about your learning, not about producing a "perfect" presentation.
 Have some fun!